corda/corda/docs/source/key-concepts-contracts.rst

 libraries, for example.
 Ultimately, the only information available to the contract when verifying the transaction is the information included in the transaction itself.

-**Tip:** Developers can pre-verify that their CorDapps are determinsitic by linking their CorDapps against the deterministic modules
+**Tip:** Developers can pre-verify that their CorDapps are deterministic by linking their CorDapps against the deterministic modules
 (see the :doc:`Deterministic Corda Modules <deterministic-modules>`).

 Contract limitations